Triss: Plot summary

 At Riftgard, an isle in the far north, the ferret king, King Agarnu, and his cruel offspring, Princess Kurda and Prince Bladd hold sway over a Ratguard army and enslaved creatures.
-One of the slaves, Trisscar Swordmaid escapes with her friends Shogg and Welfo, southward to Mossflower.
-In the attempt, her friend Drufo is killed.
-Meanwhile, Kurda hires a pirate ship, the Seascab, captained by Plugg Firetail, to take her to Mossflower, where she must find the royal artefacts of Riftgard to seal her queenship.
+One of the slaves, Trisscar Swordmaid the Eurasian red squirrel escapes with her friends Shogg the European otter and Welfo the common hedgehog, southward to Mossflower.
+In the attempt, her friend Drufo (a fellow squirrel) is killed.
+Meanwhile, Kurda hires a pirate ship, the Seascab, captained by Plugg Firetail the red fox, to take her to Mossflower, where she must find the royal artefacts of Riftgard to seal her queenship.

-In Redwall Abbey, rebellious Dibbuns Ruggum and Bikkle run away into Mossflower Woods.
-They discover Brockhall, the ancestral home of badgers, but are chased away by serpents.
-Fortunately, they are rescued by the Skipper of Otters and Log-a-Log Groo, and they bring with them a golden paw-ring with strange markings.
+In Redwall Abbey, rebellious Dibbuns Ruggum the European mole and Bikkle the squirrel run away into Mossflower Woods.
+They discover Brockhall, the ancestral home of Eurasian badgers, but are chased away by snakes.
+Fortunately, they are rescued by the Skipper of Otters and Log-a-Log Groo the common shrew, and they bring with them a golden paw-ring with strange markings.

-Sagaxus, heir to Salamandastron, and his friend Bescarum Lepuswold Whippscut (who go by Sagax and Scarum respectively), leave the mountain for adventure with Kroova Wavedog, in his ketch the Stopdog.
+Sagaxus, heir to Salamandastron, and his friend Bescarum Lepuswold Whippscut the hare (who go by Sagax and Scarum respectively), leave the mountain for adventure with Kroova Wavedog, in his ketch the Stopdog.
 Scarum's father, Colonel Whippscut of the Long Patrol, searches for them in the name of Lord Hightor, the Badger Lord.
 Sagax finds a bow on the ketch (the property of its previous owners) with similar markings to the pawring.
 They disregard it and decide to journey to Redwall, and on their way, they wind up in possession of a dagger with the same pattern.

 Triss and her friends, in their ship, see the same markings.
 Triss is able to interpret them as an R, H, O, and R, standing for "Royal House of Riftgard".
 On the journey, they become dehydrated, but are rescued by the hedgehogs of Peace Island.
 Welfo remains with her newfound love, Urtica, while Triss and Shogg continue south.
 They cross paths with Kurda on the Seascab in the middle of a lightning storm, but the contraband vessel escapes.